 What happens if we decline the offer?

 You can decline freely.
-The items are returned to your Aylesbury shop by tracked, insured delivery at no cost.
+The items are returned to your Aylesbury shop by tracked, signed-for delivery at no cost.
 There is no fee for a valuation that does not lead to a sale.

 When and how is the charity paid?